julianlam/nodebb-plugin-sso-smugmug/README.md

 ## Configuration

-1. Create a **Dropbox API App** via the [App Console](https://www.dropbox.com/developers/apps)
+1. Create or Log Into your SmugMug account and apply for an API key via the ["Hacks" section](http://www.smugmug.com/hack/apikeys): http://www.smugmug.com/hack/apikeys
-1. Locate your Client ID and Secret
+1. Locate your Key and Secret under the "Discovery" tab of your account settings.
-1. Set your "Redirect URI" as the domain you access your NodeBB with `/auth/dropbox/callback` appended to it (e.g. `https://forum.mygreatwebsite.com/auth/dropbox/callback`)
+1. Set your "Callback URL" as the domain you access your NodeBB with `/auth/smugmug/callback` appended to it (e.g. `https://forum.mygreatwebsite.com/auth/smugmug/callback`)